 The Stewardship Best Practices critical action team held a Sharing and Networking meeting in June 2016.
 At this meeting, farmer educators and service providers in Virginia gathered to discuss current and future programs focused on beginning farmer stewardship and field-based best practices.
 Their hope was to build excitement and collaboration as ideas are shared across partners.

 Historically Underserved Audience Outreach

-The Historically Underserved Audience Outreach critical action team is currently working to address military veteran farmers in Virginia.
-The team is working to start a chapter of the Farmer Veteran Coalition in Virginia.
+The Historically Underserved Audience Outreach critical action team is currently working to address military veteran farmers and women in Virginia.
+The team started the Virginia chapter of the Farmer Veteran Coalition in 2017.
 For more information on this effort, visit the FVC Virginia Chapter holding page on our site.
 Other members of the team have been working to address the needs of women in agriculture.
 In November 2017, a group of Virginia Cooperative Extension agents and other agriculture education providers attended an Annie's Project facilitator training, which will aid them in working with women involved in agriculture enterprises in Virginia.

 For website updates, such as broken links, please contact Allyssa Mark, Program Associate.